milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

 }
 ```

-3. There is a backgroud service in `Proxy`.
+3. There is a background service in `Proxy`.
 This service gets `FlushTask` from `DdTaskQueue`, and executes in three phases:
     - `PreExecute`

       `FlushTask` does nothing at this phase, and returns directly